-Below you will find Dr. Gottman’s research-based suggestions for ways to build on Lisa’s 8-step model.
-We have also provided methods (with helpful links!) to avoid experiencing such a deep clean altogether.
-As long as you regularly give it a gentle polish, your relationship will shine on its own!
-Take some time this weekend to try these activities with your partner:
+Below you will find Dr. John Gottman’s research-based suggestions for ways to build on Lisa’s 8-step model.
+Take some time to try these activities with your partner:

-Though you may feel exasperated with each other at times (don’t worry, we all do), make sure that you don’t amplify the problem by attacking each other from the get-go.
+Though you may feel exasperated with each other at times, make sure that you don’t amplify the problem by attacking each other from the get-go.
 By approaching conflicts gently, you significantly increase the likelihood of resolving them healthily and productively.
-We call this Soft Startup.
+This is a Soft Startup.

-Don’t get tripped up in those frustrating mixed messages, don’t jump to conclusions – see“Fuzzy Bidding” – and watch out for messages you may not even know you’re sending to your partner!
+Don’t get tripped up in those frustrating mixed messages.
+Don’t jump to conclusions.
+Watch out for messages you may not even know you’re sending to your partner.

-Every moment of emotional connection in your relationship can an opportunity to create a happy memory.
-From the little interactions we share daily with our loved ones (morning coffee, grocery shopping, driving to school, eating dinner) to important celebrations (birthdays, anniversaries, religious holidays) we can make each other smile.
+Every moment of emotional connection in your relationship can be an opportunity to create a happy memory.
+From the little interactions shared daily with loved ones (morning coffee or eating dinner) to important celebrations (birthdays, anniversaries, and religious holidays), make each other smile.

-Remember one of the most vital determinants of health in a relationship – Turning Towards– and make sure to catch those Sliding Door moments.
-Create shared meaning in celebrating life in your own way!
+Turning toward each other’s bids is one of the most vital determinants of health in a relationship.
+Make sure to catch those Sliding Door moments that can make all the difference in your interaction.
+By doing this, you can create shared meaning in celebrating life in your own way.

 Remember to Repair and De-escalate!
-And when you are Moving Forward, ask yourself the following questions: How did I get into this muddle in the first place?
+And when you are Moving Forward, ask yourself the following questions: How did I get here in the first place?
 Why didn’t our conversation go well?
-What is the meaning of the issue between my partner and I?
+What is the meaning of the issue between my partner and me?
 What are the sources of our gridlock on this subject?